Competitive advantages of LMS for training companies

 The user tracking functionality of an LMS allows the organisation behind it to monitor the progress of users.
-This is helpful data, and it gives you the necessary information to fine tune your training content.
-Knowing which parts of the training have been harder for users to grasp than others, for example, will help you hugely in improving the way that you teach.
+This is helpful data, and it gives you the necessary information to fine-tune your training content.
+Knowing which parts of the training have been harder for users to grasp than others, for example, will help you greatly in improving the way that you deliver content.

 2. Makes face-to-face training more effective

 A lot of teaching is best supplied face-to-face, and the best technology isn’t going to change that.
 Even if this remains the core of your training however, digital learning offered on the side is a valuable addition and can actually improve what you can offer in face-to-face sessions.